fiona02/carepulse/README.md

 ## 🚀 Made By

-This project was created with ❤️ by [Soumojit Banerjee](https://github.com/fiona02), with contributions from the open-source community.
+This project was created with ❤️ by [Micheele Fiona](https://github.com/fiona02), with contributions from the open-source community.
 If you have any questions or suggestions, feel free to reach out!

 ---